sermelo/Highcliff-SDK/aws/README.md

 Stacks can be deleted by following the same procedure used to remove regular CloudFormation stacks.
 Go to [CloudFormation](https://eu-west-2.console.aws.amazon.com/cloudformation/home?region=eu-west-2#/stacks), select your stack, then _Delete_.

 IoT Things need to be removed manually as these are not officially deployed as CloudFormation resources.
 Go to IoT Core [Things](https://eu-west-2.console.aws.amazon.com/iot/home?region=eu-west-2#/thinghub), then select your item, then _Delete_.
-Repeat the same action under [Core Devices](https://eu-west-2.console.aws.amazon.com/iot/home?region=eu-west-2#/greengrass/v2/cores).
+Repeat the same action under [Greengrass Core Devices](https://eu-west-2.console.aws.amazon.com/iot/home?region=eu-west-2#/greengrass/v2/cores).

 ## Values to Change